-- Make sure the cardboard outer box is thick enough to protect the item.
+- Make sure the outer cardboard box is thick enough to protect the item.
 You might want to choose a heavy box, even if your product is light and doesn’t otherwise need such a sturdy box.
 Consider it an extra layer of protection.

 - Consider double-boxing.
 This is particularly important for fragile items that are also high-value.
 An inner box packed tightly with infill inside an outer box with another layer of infill adds protection against impact, movement, and shaking.

-Choose the right infill
+Choose the right infill for fragile item shipping